It is the last day of January, 2002,

 and I know it's not you but I also know

-this is as close as I'll ever get again
+close as I'll ever get again

 and when he's gone I look around and the weather